 3. Read it out loud if it doesn’t sound right

-Saying it out loud is your best tool.
+Speaking out loud is your best tool.
 When reading in your head, your mind works on speed and identifying crucial mistakes.
-Examining everything sentence by sentence, allows for your mind to slow down and identify more errors that could have been missed.
-Usually, word order or different phrases are what need to be read out loud.
-If it sounds awkward trying to say it to yourself, then it will be awkward for everyone else who will read the text.
+Examining everything sentence by sentence, allows your mind to slow down and identify more errors.
+If it sounds awkward to you, then it will sound the same to anyone else.

 4. Don’t take the author’s voice away

 If you aren’t writing from scratch, but instead amending what someone else has written, it’s easy to take their voice away.
 When copywriting, this is one of the hardest skills to achieve.
-Talk with the writer over the changes you have made.
-Explain why you made those changes.
-If they don’t think it sounds like them, it’s most likely true.
-Collaborate with them to make it fit more the style or brand they are writing for.
+Talk over the changes you made with the writer and explain them.
+If they don’t think it reflects their voice, it’s most likely true.
+Collaborate with them to make it fit their brand and style.
 People new to copywriting want to change everything.
-Every so often it is necessary but over time, it will be easier to see what mistakes certain writers produce and change those rather than altering the whole text.
+Every so often it is necessary but over time, it will be easier to identify what mistakes certain writers make and just change those rather than altering everything.

 5. Always fact check

 In a world pervaded with ‘fake news’, you don’t want your writing to fall victim to inaccurate information.
 Making sure all of your facts are accurate, shows credibility and allows readers to confide in you as a writer.
-Trust between reader and writer is the biggest relationship when it comes to writing.
-But if that relationship is broken, it is hard to get back.
-Once a reader sees that a writer has lied or had incorrect information and doesn’t fix it, it can make them believe everything else they have or will write are going to have the same problem.
+Trust between reader and writer is a significant bond.
+But if that relationship is broken, it is hard to rebuild.
+Once a reader sees that a writer has lied or used incorrect information without rectifying it, the reader will lose trust in anything else the writer produces.

 6. Identify your audience

 Recognise who the writing is for.
 If it is for professionals who are looking at texts for information, your text needs to reflect that.
 This also goes along with the author’s voice.
 The writer should identify who they are writing for and it should show in the text you are looking over.
-If it doesn’t, make it known and work collectively to make it appropriate for the appropriate people.
-A book on government grants and fun social media posts have two completely different audiences.
-The writing needs to reflect which audience it is for.
+If it doesn’t, make it known and work collectively to make it suit the right audience.
+A book on government grants, and silly social media posts are designed for two completely different audiences.

-Copywriting can be difficult when starting out, but if you keep practicing and work on honing your skill it does become easier.
+Copywriting can be difficult when starting out, but if you keep practicing and work on honing your skills it does become easier.
 Don’t be afraid to make changes and don’t be afraid to talk to the writer.
-If something doesn’t make sense to you, it most likely won’t make sense to readers.
-Remember, you aren’t the bad guy, even if some writers will think you are.
+If something doesn’t make sense to you, it’s unlikely it will make sense to the readers.
+Remember, you aren’t the bad guy, even if some writers think you are.
 You are there to support them and help them improve.